 Vary between 20-40 students dependent on the module.

 The assignment consists of a 5,000 word project (100%).
-Typically, you are asked to critique a case study of a career coaching interaction, and then record and comment on your own use of career coaching concepts in a career helping conversation.
+Typically, you are asked to record and comment on your own use of career coaching concepts in two comparable career helping conversations.

 Minimum requirements This course is designed for applicants from a wide range of backgrounds, including individuals who are currently involved in career development and coaching support, individuals who wish to work in these areas and/or those who are interested in studying for personal interest.
-You muts be able to produce written work of a good standard
+You must be able to produce written work of a good standard.

 English language requirements Band A